The Promotions Guide is available as a downloadable .pdf here.

 Failure to appropriately underwrite a program’s sponsor will be seen as a violation of the standards set in the ICTV Handbook and the ICTV Producer contract.

 V. Social Media

-All shows are required to have a Facebook page and a Twitter account.
+All shows are required to have at least a Facebook page.
 Acceptable social media sites include, but are not limited to:

 Any ICTV program’s social media account should publicly associate itself with ICTV as much as it can.
 Twitter accounts should associate itself with ICTV in their name (e.x. @ICTVNews16, @PopQuizICTV) unless character restrictions come into play and ICTV cannot fit beyond the show name.
 Facebook pages do not have to have ICTV in the page name but must somehow mention being an ICTV show in the main ‘About’ section.
 Other forms of social media should follow the Twitter account format.

 All accounts should link back to the ICTV domain.
 This is best done by listing the program’s website as their ICTV page in the About or Website sections of their social media profile.